wardvisual/wardvisual/README.md

 ### Current Status Quo: ♨

-- 🚀 A person who loves to make stuffs in his spare time and enhance his abilities with <strong>passion<strong> in every beat.
+- 🚀 A person who loves to make stuffs in his spare time and enhance his abilities with <strong>passion.<strong>
 - 💼 Love working with Javascript stacks such as <strong>ReactJS, NodeJS and other stuffs</strong>.
 - 📱 Currently learning Android App Development with <strong>Flutter<strong> and improving skills day by day.
 - 🔍 I’m looking for connections in <strong>Web Development and UI/UX Designs</strong> Industry.